Pradita-01/crypto-tracker/README.md

 cryptotable.css: Styles for table layout and contents.

-How to Contribute
-Fork the repository to your GitHub account.

-Make a new branch for your feature or bug fix (git checkout -b feature-name).

-Commit your changes (git commit -m 'Add new feature').

-Push to your branch (git push origin feature-name).

-Create a pull request to the master repository.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 React and Redux: For making state management in React efficient and easy.